PARKSIDE LEADERSHIP

 Rev. Sarah Ago

-Sarah is a minister, writer, nonprofit leader, and mother of two sons.
-She was ordained in 2011 in the Evangelical Covenant Church and served three churches in a variety of roles over her seventeen-year ministry career.
+Sarah is a minister, writer, speaker, nonprofit leader, and mother of two sons.
+She was ordained in 2011 in the Evangelical Covenant Church and served three churches in a variety of roles over seventeen-years of church ministry.
 Sarah has a B.S. degree in Biblical Studies from Moody Bible Institute and an M.A. degree in Family Life Education through Fuller Theological Seminary.
-She serves on the board of Christians for Biblical Equality and currently ministers as the President of the Board of a nonprofit called SEARCH (SE Asia Rescue Coalition and Haven), which walks alongside and raises support for a safe house for survivors of exploitation and trafficking.
-Her writing has appeared in Children’s Ministry Magazine, Mutuality magazine, the Mutuality/CBE International blog and the blog Jesus Creed.
+She serves on the boards of the Del Camino Connection and Pilgrims of Ibillin.
+She is a founding member and the Minister to the Board of a nonprofit called SEARCH (SE Asia Rescue Coalition and Haven), which walks alongside and raises support for a safe house for survivors of exploitation and trafficking.
+Her writing has appeared in Children’s Ministry Magazine, Mutuality magazine, Africanus Journal, the Mutuality/CBE International blog, and the blog Jesus Creed.
 She can be reached here.

 Keith Hartman